Gary C. Dahle, Attorney at Law

 If a Will maker performs a physical action with the intent of revoking an earlier Will - such as burning, tearing, canceling, obliterating, or destroying all or part of an earlier Will - the earlier Will is thereafter null and void, whether or not such physical actions visibly altered any of the words printed on the earlier Will.

-Generally, each spouse should have their own Will.
 However, sometimes two spouses will sign the same Will, intending that such a Will:

-• cover all of their combined property,
+• cover all of their combined property, and

 • not be subject to revocation upon the death of the first spouse to die.

-While such ”Joint Wills” are not invalid per se, the adoption of a joint Will does not necessarily mean that it cannot be revoked by the surviving spouse.
+While such Joint Wills are not invalid per se, the adoption of a joint Will does not necessarily mean that it cannot be revoked by the surviving spouse.

 If both spouses want to have Wills which cannot be revoked by the surviving spouse, they may do so by entering into a mutual contractual obligation, providing that:

-1. there is a separate writing signed by each of the spouses evidencing such a contract,
+(i) there is a separate writing signed by each of the spouses evidencing such a contract,

-In addition, normal contractual requirements will apply to the creation of any such “contract not to revoke a Will.”
+In addition, normal contractual requirements will apply to the creation of any such contract not to revoke a Will.

-A provision in a Will which attempts to penalize an interested person for contesting the legitimacy of either:
+A provision in a Minnesota Will which attempts to penalize an interested person for contesting the legitimacy of either:

-• an entire Will,
+• an entire Will, or

 • some provision thereof relating to the estate,

-is unenforceable if “probable cause” exists for commencing such a contest.
+is unenforceable if probable cause exists for commencing such a contest.

-• under duress or undue influence,
+• under duress or undue influence, or

 • by a person who did not have the testamentary capacity to do so,